primait/localauth0/README.md

 ### Web page

-After have run localauth0 machine a web interface is available at [http://localhost:3000/](http://localhost:3000/).
+After having run the localauth0 machine a web interface is available at [http://localhost:3000/](http://localhost:3000/).
 Here it's possible to:
 - get a fresh new JWT with given `audience`.
 - add/remove permissions for a given `audience`.